bgoonz/web-dev-notes-resource-site/2-content/work-life/Open-Source/How to Contribute to Open Source.md

 Now that you've figured out how open source projects work, it's time to find a project to contribute to!

-If you've never contributed to open source before, take some advice from U.S. President John F. Kennedy, who once said, _“Ask not what your country can do for you - ask what you can do for your country.”_
+If you've never contributed to open source before, take some advice from U.S. President John F. Kennedy, who once said, _"Ask not what your country can do for you - ask what you can do for your country."_

 Contributing to open source happens at all levels, across projects.
 You don't need to overthink what exactly your first contribution will be, or how it will look.